RobMeades/ioc-client/README.md

 `sudo apt-get install minicom`

 Plug in your USB modem into one of the Raspberry Pi's USB ports.
 I used a Hologram USB stick with a u-blox USB modem, which is a pure modem and requires no `usb-modeswitch` messing about.
-I created a persistent device name for your USB stick using `udev`.
+I also created a persistent device name for the USB stick using `udev`.
 With the USB stick plugged in, enter:

 `lsusb`